hbessette/Stock-Portfolio-Manager/res/DESIGN-README.txt

 The controller package contains a StockController class, which takes in some scanner for user input, a view object to push output to, and a StockModel to use to process data and get the results of operations.

+There are two StockControllers, one for the text version and one for the GUI.

+The GUI controller acts as a listener for swing events, and calls methods in the model to get the output.
+It calls methods from the view to update its components.

-Similarly to the model having StockMacros, the controller has a collection of "StockControllerCommands", which it calls based on input.
+Similarly to the model having StockMacros, the text controller has a collection of "StockControllerCommands", which it calls based on input.
 Each of these commands uses some function of the model and displays the result using the view.
 This too was used to allow more commands to be easily implemented in the future.
 Commands ask for sequential inputs for each field they require, to prevent user error.

+There are also two views, one for the text version and one for the GUI.

+The GUI view uses Swing to create a simple GUI with buttons, text fields, and other elements.
+All listeners are directed to the controller, and a method exists to get the current values of elements in the GUI, for use in the controller.

-The view package is the simplest, containing a view class which displays text to some PrintStream.
+The text view is very simple, merely displaying text to some PrintStream.
-The controller uses this to print to the console.
-The view contains methods for a welcome message, goodbye message, and commands list message.